smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

     0: "/files/1a63254-link.png"
 ---

-Welcome to the Smart Contract Getting Started guide.
+Welcome to the Smart Contract Getting Started Guide!
 This overview explains the basic concepts of smart contract development and oracle networks.

 **Skip ahead**
-To get your hands on the code right away, you can skip this overview:
+To get your hands on the code right away, you can skip this overview.
+Otherwise, proceed here:
 - [Deploy Your First Smart Contract](/docs/deploy-your-first-contract/): If you are new to smart contracts, deploy your first smart contract in an interactive web development environment.
 - [Learn how to use Data Feeds](/docs/consuming-data-feeds/): If you are already familiar with smart contracts and want to learn how to create *hybrid* smart contracts, use Chainlink Data Feeds to get asset price data on-chain.
+- Watch this video to learn the basics about Chainlink, Ethereum, and smart contracts in general.
 <p>
   https://www.youtube.com/watch?v=rFXSEEQG9YE
 </p>